Landscape Architecture (LA)

 Credits: 6.
 Contact Hours: Studio 12.

-Introduction to the techniques and conventions of landscape architectural design.
+Introduction to the theory and methods of landscape architectural design.
 Emphasis on creative space and place making at the site scale using the landscape palette.
 Exploration of two- and three-dimensional representation, both digital and analog, as a means of testing design ideas.
 (Typically Offered: Fall)

 Credits: 6.
 Contact Hours: Studio 12.